Effects of coherence on temporal resolution: Theoretical model

 To capture the essence of the problem we introduce symmetric and antisymmetric (nonnormalized) coherent modes

 These coherent modes can be generated by a mode converter using linear optical transformations.
 Such an operation is, for instance, readily implemented by sending the two signals into different input ports of a balanced beam splitter.
-The output ports of the beam splitter then contain the coherent modes from above.
 The total intensity is conserved in this process.
 Physically, the symmetric mode corresponds to an in-phase superposition of the time-shifted components, whereas the antisymmetric one corresponds to an anti-phase superposition.